Get help today 888-341-7785 or sign up for 24/7 text support.

 A key component in long-term recovery from nicotine addiction is the pursuit of healthy activities that make taking smoking back up much less likely.
 Sometimes referred to as “smoking prevention activities” – these activities may include lifestyle changes that replace your previous smoking habits, and may include:

-How to Pick a Top Smoking Cessation Treatment Program
+How to Pick a Smoking Cessation Treatment Program

 Sorting out the pros and cons of various approaches is best done with a healthcare professional who has tobacco cessation training.
 Individual factors that play a role in shaping one’s treatment program include:

-As with selecting the most appropriate treatment program for any drug of abuse, you should consider the following factors when evaluating a treatment program:
+As with selecting the most appropriate treatment program for any drug of misuse, you should consider the following factors when evaluating a treatment program:

 Trying to find the best tobacco addiction treatment program for your particular needs is not always easy.
 We would love to help clarify your choices and discuss what particular needs or circumstances you may have.
-Call at any time to speak to a treatment support team member about your nicotine addiction treatment options.
+Call at any time to speak with an admissions navigator about your nicotine addiction treatment options.
 We are available to answer your questions 24 hours a day.